euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 No “fancy” interpolation method is required so linear interpolation is a good candidate.
-Speed is very important because it called many times.
+Speed is very important because it is called many times.
-Also, it should accept vectorized inputs, that is interpolate many points at the same time.
+Also, it should accept vectorized inputs, so that interpolation of multiple points can be done efficiently in one call. points at the same time.
 We assert that the functions will be stored on a *rectangular grid* which should simplify interpolation computations.
 The most stringent requirement is *multidimensionality* (for